Rupashri-Das/Wireless-and-Radiotechnology-Course-2026/Lab1-MQTT-Grafana-Monitoring/README.md

 > time-series panel.
 The Y-axis shows temperature in °C (range 18–35), the
 > X-axis shows the last 5 minutes of data.
 Values update every 2 seconds.)*

-**Note:** Replace this text with an actual screenshot of your Grafana panel after running the system.
-In GitHub, you can add an image like this:

 ```markdown
 ![Grafana Dashboard](dashboard_screenshot.png)
 ```

-Upload `dashboard_screenshot.png` to the same GitHub folder as this README.

----

 ## What Is Shown in the Panel